battosai/ucsdEnterTheHouse/README.md

 * AUT: http://www.creativehuddle.co.uk/the-alternative-uses-test

 # Unity Assets Used
-* PBS Materials Variety Pack by Integrity Software & Games
 * Abandoned Buildings by Aleksey Kozhemyakin
+* Alchemy Station by David Stenfors
+* Damaged Old Car by VIS Games
+* Dumpster by Rakshi Games
 * Handpainted Keys by RoboCG
+* Junk by UCSD
+* Medieval Gold by Mister Necturus
+* PBS Materials Variety Pack by Integrity Software & Games
+* Post-Apocalyptic Truck by Valga Games
 * Props for the Classroom by VR
+* Ruined Car by 000734
+* Small Town America - Streets by MultiFlagStudios
+* Storage Building by Gooseman's Graphics
-* Junk by UCSD
+* Construction Site Pack by Alex McDonnell